Art History Classes available in London and Online

 Join broadcaster and author Leslie Primo on a journey to discover Western European art from classicism through to late Victorian art and Impressionism.
 On the course we will delve into the lives of various artists, their cultural backgrounds, and their influence on subsequent art movements.

-• Running from January 7th 2026, until February 18th 2026, you can join Leslie on his course exploring, Italian Renaissance Drawing.
+• Running from November 4th, until November 18th 2026, you can join Leslie on his course exploring, iconography.

-• Running from January 12th 2026, until March 23rd 2026, you can join Leslie on his course exploring, Styles in art: from medieval to modern.
+• Running from November 12th, until November 26th 2026, you can join Leslie on his course exploring, the art of Siena.

 • Running from January 12th 2026, until Febuary 9th 2026 (Sold Out!), and 22nd of April 2026 until 20th of May 2026 (Sold Out!) you can join Leslie on his course exploring, works at the National Portrait Gallery.